emissary-ingress/emissary/user-guide/getting-started.md

 3. Obtain a TLS certificate for that domain name
 4. Configure automatic TLS and HTTPS using that certificate

-Install Edge Control for your operating system [here](/reference/edgectl-download).
-When complete, return to these instructions.

 **To install the Ambassador Edge Stack:**

+1. Download the `edgectl`file  for your operating system following [these instructions](/reference/edgectl-download).
+2. Move the file into your PATH (for Windows users, move it into the Windows Systems parth).
+   * If you need to, print your PATH with `echo $PATH`
+3. Ensure the file is executable with the command `chmod a+x /usr/local/bin/edgectl`
+4. Run the executable file with the command `./edgectl`
-1. Run the following command: `edgectl install`
+5. Now, run the following command: `edgectl install`

-2. Provide an email address so you can be notified before your domain and certificate expire.
+Your terminal will print something similar to the following:

  ```shell
  $ edgectl install